Never-Done-This-Before/Simple_Droid_cam_client_Improved/README.md

 The more than one instances can also be a bit funky, but it works.
 I have created and run more than one instance

+I also added sleep commands because i found that often it will not connect on the first try.
+Myabe because of concurrency issues or module not being fully loaded before it tries to use it

 As usual this software comes with no warranty of any kind and I am not responsible for any damages

 Building and Installing: